ArpitaSatsangi/Python-Calculator/README.md

 - User-friendly graphical interface with responsive buttons.
 - Error handling for invalid expressions.

-This Python Calculator project is a great way to practice GUI development with tkinter and to gain experience in handling user input for arithmetic operations.
+This Python Calculator project helps me in a great way to practice GUI development with tkinter and to gain experience in handling user input for arithmetic operations.